Water Well Information

 The Maine Geological Survey can provide excerpts of this information on request that includes well location, depth of well, length of casing, depth to bedrock, and yield.
 For inquiries, call 207-287-2801 or e-mail firstname.lastname@example.org.

-A database containing over 43,500 located wells is available for download.
+A database containing over 50,000 located wells is available for download.
 This database contains information on all wells in the master database which could be geographically located.
 The database includes coordinates and descriptive information such as well yield, depth, overburden thickness, well use, and well type.
-This information is also portrayed on the Bedrock Ground-Water Resources Basic Data Maps in PDF format.
+This information is also portrayed on the Bedrock Ground-Water Resources Basic Data Maps in PDF format and in a web map.